Ruin9999/sentiment-analysis/README.md

 ## Running

 * Code for each 3 parts are saved in jupyter notebooks.
+   Existing output are stored together with the notebooks.
    You can run each notebook in `/original_notebooks`

 * Run Tuning and Training
   `python sentiment-analysis/tuning.py --model rnn`